safalalikhan/safalalikhan/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working @Masai School
+- :computer: I'm currently studying InfoTech @ UOW
 - :hourglass_flowing_sand:  Exploring Java and its Frameworks
 - :rocket: Always ready to collaborate on interesting and challenging projects
-- :man_technologist: Co-Founder Travethon-For the travelbugged, Proprietor Zameer Agency
+- :man_technologist: Ex-Masai, Co-Founder Travethon-For the travel-bugged, Proprietor Zameer Agency
 - :dart: Living By: "Imagination is more important than Knowledge"
 - :heart: Problem Solver by heart
 - :zap: Fun fact: I love playing football, traveling and cycling <br>